bitcolorine/Je-suis-eclectique/about.md

 This is a website that explores creativity, artistic expression and talent.

-I've wanted to create, draw, write and paint for the longest time but for reasons that are familiar to many of us, I decided to pursue other things.
+I've wanted to create, draw, write and paint for the longest time but for all common reasons, I decided to pursue other things.

 I thought:
 "I have no talent for drawing" "I don't have an eye" "I don't draw a straight line", the usual...

 When I finally set my pencil to paper I discovered there was no need to draw upside down, or to divide the face into thirds, that I didn't need to use a grid, or learn perspective to draw what I wanted.

 I entered a period of bliss.

-But to get here I've had to try many things: creativity is a vast word and I couldn't narrow down if I wanted to be "creative" or "artistic".
+To get here I've had to try many disciplines and hobbies.
+Creativity is a vast word and I couldn't narrow down if I wanted to be a crafter or an artist.

-I want to share how I finally found my creative outlet after *nine years* of trying all sorts of disciplines.
+I want to share how I finally found my creative outlet after *nine years* of trying everything.

 In short, this is about the Someday Creative, the Eclectic Creative.

 I'm a strange mélange of web developer, librarian, bookseller, writer and more recently, illustrator.

 I speak English, Spanish and French.
 I love to mix them up.
 I don't like to cook but I find cleaning the kitchen extremely relaxing.

 The word [Eclectic](http://geniscarreras.com/philographics/#/eclecticism/) is my compass.

 If I have to pick one goal it would be to create and to appreciate other people's beautiful creations.